2U1/Qwen2-VL-Finetune/README.md

 ## Training

 **Note:** Deepspeed zero2 is faster than zero3, however it consumes more memory.
-Also, most of the time zero2 is more stable than zero3.
+Also, most of the time zero2 is more stable than zero3.<br>
+**IMPORTANT:** If your dataset are composed mixed-modality please use [zero2](./scripts/zero2.json)

 To run the training script, use the following command: